nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 * `delete 1` deletes the first item in the food list.
-* `list 2022-10-23` followed by `delete 1` will delete the first food item recorded on 23 October 2022.
+* `list 2022-10-23` followed by `delete 1` will delete the first food item on the list for 23 October 2022.

 ### Editing a food item : `edit`